 Since the toppling of Muammar Gaddafi in 2011, Libya has suffered a civil war.
 A mixture of tribal groups and radical Islamic groups, supported by different foreign countries, all fight for (oil) wealth and power.
-The UN-supported Government of National Unity, the latest attempt to restore a central government, is trying to organize elections but does not have a grip on the different factions.
+The UN-supported Government of National Unity, the latest attempt to restore a central government, tried to organize elections but failed.
+Since March 2022 both the country's western and eastern regions have their own prime ministers, with tensions regularly turning violent.